 Who can book it?

-The Library Instruction Lab (room 2105) may be booked by staff in IT Services (ACS), TLC (LIDC), and Health and Counselling (HCCC) when it is not required for Library classes.
+The Library Instruction Lab (room 2105) may be booked by staff in SFU IT Services, Centre for Educational Excellence (CEE), and Health and Counselling (HCCC) when it is not required for Library classes.
 Faculty members wishing to book the Lab as part of an academic course for Library instruction should do so through their Department's liaison librarian.

 Note: Peak periods are the first month and a half of each semester and during this period, the lab is strictly reserved for Student Instructional Workshops (mainly Library classes for students).
 Booking for other purposes may not be accommodated during this period.